The First-Time Borrower's Guide To Installment Loan Terminology

 The principal is the initial amount you borrow.
 It does not include interest or fees.

-When To Get An Installment Loan
+When To Get A Signature Installment Loan

 Installment loans are great for those with little to no financial resources who need cash fast.